TransmissibleCancerGroup/NuclearHorizontalTransfer/README.md

 - `nf_htrnaseq`
     - Nextflow pipeline for RNAseq analysis, with extra updated scripts to incorporate PacBio long read phasing info.
+- `segmentation`
+    - R package used to run Piecewise Constant Function segmentation as part of the copy number calling pipeline.

 ## Misc
 - `VAF_correction.R`